 Resistance bands make home workouts more challenging as your strength grows, and they take up no space.

-Physical therapists, like Rebecca Dickinson, PT, DPT, COMT, at Vanderbilt Orthopaedics, have been using resistance bands for years to help patients gain strength and improve function.
+Physical therapists like Rebecca Dickinson at Vanderbilt Orthopaedics have been using resistance bands for years to help patients gain strength and improve function.